 As I said, kale is an excellent way to pack up a lot of vitamins and nutrients before a fast.
 Kale is also very low calorie while really high in water.
 Which means it has a very low energy density.

-Since it’s also high in fibre, kale might make you feel satiated on a very low calorie intake while being easy to digest.
+Since it’s also high in fiber, kale might make you feel satiated on a very low-calorie intake while being easy to digest.

 I mentioned it before but packing your body full of proteins is a good way to prevent muscle loss when fasting.
 And when it comes to getting proteins, not many foods beat the very much-loved egg.